zepcerqueira/project-webscraping-apis/Readme.md

 - Learn how to develop an interesting question and find the data to answer it.
 - Learn how to obtain data from different sources, including APIs, web-scraping and maybe even building some automated scrapers.
-- That data and pipeline should serve as the core development of the project, enabling to build your analysis/product.
+- Your data and pipeline should serve as the core development of the project, enabling to build your business idea.
 - In case you need additional data to improve the quality of your project, feel free to enrich with other open-source databases available online.

 <a name="requirements"></a>